ska-telescope/ska-tango-testing/docs/src/guide/integration/advanced_use_cases.rst

 you can define more complex early stop sentinels as you need.

-**NOTE**: the early stop sentinel is evaluated for each event in the tracer every time a new event is received and has always the priority over the regular evaluation.
-Concretely this means that if in any moment the early stop sentinel returns ``True``, the evaluation stops immediately and fails, even if your query succeeds.
+**NOTE**: the early stop sentinel is evaluated for each event in the tracer every time a new event is received and always has priority over the regular evaluation.
+Concretely this means that if at any moment the early stop sentinel returns ``True``, the evaluation stops immediately and fails, even if your query succeeds.
 This also means that if at the beginning of the evaluation the early stop sentinel